 One of the consoling characteristics of latest cars is that they require considerably less attention to keep them running perfectly.
 Changing the start plugs, breaker system, and other car parts is now easy.
 Presently many spark plugs can go 100,000 miles between changes.
 Undercarriage, suspensions, and even a few transmissions are lubed forever.
 Also, car’s unwavering quality has enhanced altogether.
-Just look how sports cars have evolved in just 5 years.
+Just look how cars for sale new zealand have evolved in just 5 years.
 The outcome is that latest cars and trucks ought to have the capacity to run 200,000 miles without any issues.

 Here are some car maintenance tips that you can do yourself: